KittyGiraudel/react-a11y-dialog/README.md

 - For React versions **before** 16, use `react-a11y-dialog@2.0.0`.
 - For React versions **before** 16.8, use `react-a11y-dialog@4.2.0`.
+- For React 16.8 and later, use the latest version

-_Special thanks to Moritz Kröger (@morkro) for his kind help in making that library better._
+_Special thanks to Moritz Kröger (@morkro) and EJ Mason (@mxmason) for their kind help in making that library better._

 - [Install](#install)
 - [API](#api)